SpinalHDL/SpinalDoc/spinal/support.md

 ## Commercial support

-If you are interested by an presentation or an workshop, do not hesitate to contact us by email :<br>
+If you are interested by an presentation, an workshop or some consulting, do not hesitate to contact us by email :<br>
 <spinalhdl@gmail.com>